3 min read

-Hitachi ABB Power Grids is proud to congratulate Lars Knoll and co-authors Gianpaolo Romano and Andrei Mihaila, who have won the PCIM Asia 2021 Best Paper Award for their entry 3.3kV Silicon Carbide (SiC) Power MOSFETs with High-k Gate Dielectric.
+Hitachi Energy is proud to congratulate Lars Knoll and co-authors Gianpaolo Romano and Andrei Mihaila, who have won the PCIM Asia 2021 Best Paper Award for their paper titled, 3.3kV SiC Power MOSFETs with High-k Gate Dielectric.

-Their paper describes how the channel contribution of the overall resistance of planar 3.3kV MOSFETs (metal-oxide semiconductor field-effect tansistors) was investigated and improved by using a high-k gate dielectric.
-It outlines how the channel contribution could be reduced significantly while maintaining superior bipolar body diode operation, and illustrates how reliable repetitive operation and rugged behavior in RB (reverse blocking) and SCSOA (short circuit safe operation area) could be demonstrated.
+The paper describes how the channel contribution of the overall resistance of planar 3.3kV MOSFETs was investigated and improved by using a high-k gate dielectric.
+It outlines how the channel contribution could be reduced significantly while maintaining superior bipolar body diode operation, and illustrates how reliable repetitive operation and rugged behavior in RB and SCSOA could be demonstrated.

 “I am honored to receive this prestigious award.
-For several decades, we have been at the leading edge of power electronics innovation in Si and SiC, and this is further proof that we are continuing this legacy,” said Lars Knoll, Head of R&D BiMOS SiC Chips, Semiconductors, Hitachi ABB Power Grids and lead author of the paper.
-“This great achievement is to the credit of all our power semiconductors experts steadily developing advanced technologies with ultimate reliability and perfecting the art of manufacturing.”
+For several decades, we have been at the leading edge of power electronics innovation in Si and SiC, and this is another proof that we are continuing this legacy,” said Lars Knoll, Head of R&D BiMOS SiC Chips, Semiconductors, Hitachi Energy and lead author of the paper.
+“This great achievement is to the merit of all our power semiconductors experts steadily developing advanced technologies with ultimate reliability and perfecting the art of manufacturing.”

 PCIM (short for Power Conversion, Intelligent Motion) Asia is China’s leading exhibition and conference for specialists in power electronics and its applications and power quality.
 The event offers researchers, developers, and experts from industry and academia a chance to see the latest developments in power electronics components and systems, and to discuss and exchange visions on future power electronics systems, devices, and technologies.